 I’m a by-chance NotMom, meaning that although I expected and wanted be a mother for years, I confess that by the time my health became a factor, age and ambivalence had been in play for years.
 I launched this website in 2011 to be the welcoming online resource that I couldn’t find for myself.

 In May 2012, The NotMom.com won a $5,000 second-place prize from Bad Girl Ventures, an Ohio business development program for entrepreneurial women.
-Biggest high to date?
 In August 2012, I was invited to speak about NotMoms and overlooked online audiences at BlogHer ’12/New York, the world’s largest conference for women in social media.

 My northeast Ohio household includes my husband, Andrew.
-I made him known to readers only as HubbyMine, until he outed himself in July with a pic of our wedding day and his very own post, One Husband’s Story.
-We share our home with Charlie, who I believe is the World’s Smartest Cat.
+I introduced him to readers only as HubbyMine, until he outed himself in July 2013 with a pic of our wedding day and his very own post, One Husband’s Story.

-I spent nearly 15 years in the temporary staffing industry before deciding to become a full-time writer and blogger.
-I’ve been published in magazines and anthologies on the subjects of mythology and culture, which touches on the degree I earned in Anthropology from Western Michigan University.
+After nearly 15 years in the temporary staffing industry, Laura decided to become a full-time writer and blogger.
+She has been published in magazines and anthologies on the subjects of mythology and culture, which touches on the degree she earned in anthropology from Western Michigan University.

 In 2011, Laura and Matt took their tiny house experience to Durban, KwaZulu Natal, South Africa to work with Zulu Orphan Alliance and build a shelter for Zulu orphans and other vulnerable children.

 In general, Laura is happiest living simple, brewing and drinking craft beer, and enjoying pop culture.

 NANCY LOYAN SCHUEMANN

 Purveyor of the written word, Nancy Loyan Schuemann has been writing ever since she began composing picture books for fellow students in elementary school.